Hiromu Arakawa: Other works

 Arakawa has published more works, including Raiden-18, Sōten no Kōmori (also known as Bat in Blue Sky), and Hero Tales.
 Arakawa has collaborated with the creation of Hero Tales with Studio Flag under the name of Huang Jin Zhou.
 In the anime adaptation of the series, Arakawa was responsible for the character designs.
 She has also drawn the cover from the Japanese edition of the novel The Demon's Lexicon authored by Sarah Rees Brennan.

 In April 2011, Arakawa began a series called Silver Spoon in Shogakukan's Weekly Shōnen Sunday.
 Rather than writing another fantasy series like Fullmetal Alchemist, Arakawa wanted to challenge herself by trying a more realistic story with Silver Spoon.
 It quickly rose among Shogakukan's best-selling titles and an anime series by A-1 Pictures began airing in July 2013.
 Also in July 2013 she began her manga adaptation of Yoshiki Tanaka's The Heroic Legend of Arslan series of novels in Kodansha's Bessatsu Shōnen Magazine.

 Arakawa started the manga series Daemons of the Shadow Realm in Monthly Shōnen Gangan on December 10, 2021.
 In 2022, an anime adaptation of Arakawa's autobiographical manga Hyakushō Kizoku was announced.

 Personal life

 Arakawa is married and has three children.
 She gave birth to a daughter in 2007 and had her third child in January 2014.

 Arakawa is a fan of the Star Wars and Indiana Jones franchises, and has described Darth Vader as "the greatest villain of all time".

 Influences

 Arakawa has stated that Suihō Tagawa, the author of Norakuro, is the "root of [her] style as an artist".
 She also learned composition and drawing during her time as assistant of Hiroyuki Etō.
 She also cites Rumiko Takahashi, Shigeru Mizuki, and Kinnikuman by Yudetamago as influences and is a fan of Mike Mignola's work.
-Reviewers consider Fullmetal Alchemist to have steampunk influences.